Dhadhazi/aoc-d1/readme.md

 # Advent of Code - D1

 First day of code!
 Yeey!
-Started with a brute force solution, with very bad O, but will add other methods too.
+Have multiple solutions: bruteforce and hashmap.

 --- Day 1: Report Repair ---
 After saving Christmas five years in a row, you've decided to take a vacation at a nice resort on a tropical island.
 Surely, Christmas will go on without you.